US treasury chief visits Sudan after ending pariah status

-It is the first visit by a U.S. treasury chief to Sudan, the statement said.
+It is the first visit by a sitting U.S. treasury chief to Sudan, the statement said.
 Secretary of State Mike Pompeo in August became the first top American diplomat to visit Sudan since 2005, when Condoleezza Rice visited.
 Pompeo was also the most senior U.S. official to visit the African country since last year’s ouster of Omar al-Bashir.

-Mnuchin landed at Khartoum’s international airport, where he was received by Egypt’s President Abdel-Fattah el-Sissi, a close Trump ally.
-The visit is part of a flurry of activity during the final days of the Trump administration.
+Mnuchin arrived in Khartoum, coming from a one-day-visit to Cairo, where he met with Egypt’s President Abdel-Fattah el-Sissi, a close U.S. ally.
+The visits were part of a flurry of activity during the final days of the Trump administration.
 Democrat Joe Biden becomes president on Jan.
 20.

-The U.S. treasury secretary is expected to meet with Sudan’s leaders, including Gen. Abdel-Fattah Burhan, head of the ruling sovereign council, and Prime Minister Abdalla Hamdok.
+The U.S. treasury secretary met with Prime Minister Abdalla Hamdok, and is scheduled to meet with other Sudanese leaders including Gen. Abdel-Fattah Burhan, head of the ruling sovereign council.

+The visit came “at a time when our bilateral relations are taking historical leaps towards a better future.
+We’re planning to make tangible strides today as our relations enter a #NewEra,” Hamdok tweeted.

 Mnuchin’s one-day visit was focusing on the country’s struggling economy and possible U.S. economic assistance, including potential debt relief, the statement said.
 Sudan today has more than $60 billion in foreign debt, and debt relief and access to foreign loans are widely seen as its gateway to economic recovery.